techidaily/site-common-error/source/_posts/troubleshooting-stuck-file-explorer-in-windows-10-easy-fixes-for-seamless-navigation.md

  To check if the USB device is faulty, simply unplug it (‘Eject’ it if it’s a USB storage device) and plug it into another computer.
 If it works, the device is fine.
 If it doesn’t, then you’ve isolated the problem!
 You just need to buy a replacement.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **Method 2: Check your power supply (laptop only)**

  Your laptop’s power supply delivers power to your USB ports.
 If, for some reason, it fails to do this properly, the devices plugged into those USB ports may stop working.
 Sometimes, this can be fixed quite simply: